Cotija cheese: Food-borne diseases and Cotija

-Certain studies suggest that Cotija cheese can be used to target specific bacteria to help increase shelf-life and prevent the spread of food-borne disease.
-The manufacturing process of most cheeses comes with the benefit of extended shelf-life.
-However, like most dairy products, Cotija cheese is not immune from contamination.
-In some rare cases it can contain an infectious pathogen that can infect humans.
+The manufacturing processes of most cheeses in Mexico are still rustic and traditional, changing little since its invention.
+Some dairy products have a conflicting shelf-life which leads to earlier expiration.
+However, some studies suggest components in the fermentation of Cotija cheese are natural preservatives that can extend the shelf-life of Cotija and other food products as well.
+These studies suggest that Cotija cheese can be used to target specific bacteria to help increase shelf-life and prevent the spread of food-borne disease.

+In some rare cases Cotija cheese can contain an infectious pathogen that can infect humans.
 This pathogen originates from infections found in the cows used in the manufacturing of Cotija cheese.
 Certain enzymes also found in Cotija cheese can be used in the prevention of food-borne diseases.
 With most cheeses, there are good and bad bacteria: some bacteria can harm humans when ingested, while other bacteria actually fight against the harmful bacteria.
 The manufacturing process of Cotija cheese produces an abundance of this "antibacteria."
 Scientific studies have been conducted to isolate this "antibacterial enzyme" to combat the spread of food-borne diseases such as the various strains of E. coli.